 Rotate an object in 3D

-Use the 3D Object Rotate tool to rotate an object in 3D.
+Use the 3D Object Rotate tool in the left-hand toolbar to rotate an object in 3D.
 Select the element, then drag the element to freely rotate it.

 To constrain the rotation to 45° increments: Hold the Shift key while dragging.

 To rotate an object along a single axis: Drag one of the colored rotation rings.
 For example, dragging the red ring rotates the object around the global x-axis.